iconshot/superbia-untrue/README.md

-# untrue-superbia
+# @superbia/untrue

-Integrate Untrue and Superbia.
+Integrate Superbia and Untrue.

 ## Installation

 ```
-npm i untrue-superbia
+npm i @superbia/untrue
 ```

 ## Get started

-We will use the Context API to integrate Untrue and Superbia.
+We will use the Untrue's Context API to integrate Superbia and Untrue.
 Two contexts are needed:

 - `DocumentContext`: It will store all the documents returned by the Superbia requests and subscriptions, e.g., users, posts, comments, etc.
 - `RequestContext` It will store all the requests we do via a Superbia client.